Doing so is a well-rounded approach that results in a very refreshing outcome that gives the marriage a new life.

 Non-sexual marriage intimacy tips

-Create an intimate space
+1. Create an intimate space

 Even if creating that intimate space requires work, do it.
-Get up early in the morning if you have to, stay up late on the weekends to spend quality time or head back home during lunch hour to enjoy a quiet house and a quick bite together.
+Get up early in the morning if you have to stay up late on the weekends to spend quality time or head back home during lunch hour to enjoy a quiet house and a quick bite together.
 Be creative.

-Hug, hold hands, put your arm around your spouse, give each other that special look and exchange smiles.
+Hug, hold hands, put your arm around your spouse, give each other that unique look, and exchange smiles.
 Compliments are also very impactful.
 Display of love sends a positive message to anyone that witnesses them.

-Have a discussion about needs
+3. Have a discussion about needs

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.